TEAM-AAAAAAAAAAAAAAAA/RTYPE/README.md

 ## Prerequisites

-To use this project, you'll need Cmake 3.17.0 Compiler, SFML-devel library and C11.
+To use this project, you'll need Cmake 3.17.0 Compiler, SFML-devel library, Boost and C11.

 ## Building program